 Transfer Credit in the Graduate Program

 Students who have completed coursework at other regionally accredited colleges or universities may be eligible to apply credit toward master's degree requirements at SJSU.
-To be transferable, the coursework must have been taken at an accredited university, including international institutions, whether through regular session, special session, online programs, or extension.
+To be transferable, the coursework must have been taken at a regionally accredited U.S. university, or accredited international institution, whether through regular session, special session, online programs, or extension.
 In the case of extension or online courses, the graduate advisor must petition the Associate Dean of Graduate Studies on behalf of the student and provide documentation that the courses have been approved for degree credit at that institution.
 To be transferable, courses must not have been in professional development courses.
 They must have been at the upper-division or graduate level and must have been taken within seven years from the time of posting of the grade for the course to the date of award of the graduate degree from SJSU.

 As stipulated in University Policy S13-8, not less than 70% of course work required for the master's degree must be completed in residence.
 Therefore, for example, a maximum of 9 units can be transferred into a 30-unit graduate program.
 This total includes all transferred classes, including those from Open University and the SJSU undergraduate career.
 Transfer work from any source may be applied toward the degree program only if it is approved by the graduate advisor.
 Those taken at SJSU, whether through Open University or as a matriculated undergraduate, may be revalidated in accordance with the rules on revalidation if surpassing the 7-year limit on course viability.
 Those taken at any institution other than SJSU cannot be revalidated.